| Criticisms & Covid-19 Email From: William Gibbons Jr

 to reopen the Center because C19 public place protocols would be next

+to impossible.
 We usually host holiday dinners at our house.
 Typically

 with a group of between eight to thirteen family members, and friends.